SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ```

 Also we can change the styles for all the presenters by default.
-For instance, we can put all the text in bold by default.
+For instance, we can display all the text in bold by default.

 ```
 '.application [